CloudLabsAI-Azure/Hybrid-Identity-with-Entra-ID/Labfiles/Lab02-Setup-SSPR.md

 **Results**: After completing this exercise, you will have successfully configured and validated self-service password reset.

 ## Summary
+In this lab, you will learn how to configure and validate self-service password reset (SSPR) for user accounts in Microsoft Entra ID.
+By enabling SSPR, users can securely reset their own passwords without needing IT support, which enhances productivity and security.

 ## Review
 In this lab, you have completed: